22 Best Vegetables to Plant in February

 USDA Zones: You can plant parsnips in February in zones 8 to 9

-Parsnip can be planted from February to June but has to be started under shelter or indoors if the threat of frost is expected.
+Parsnips can be planted from February to June but have to be started under shelter or indoors if the threat of frost is expected.

 Best Varieties: ‘Avonresister’ is an early maturing variety; it has great resistance to canker.

-Planting Requirement: Choose a sunny location and sow seeds in light soil.
-It will take 180 days to mature.
+Growing Requirement: Choose a sunny location and sow seeds in light soil.
+You’ll need to be patient as it needs around 100 days to mature.

 13. Lemongrass